Misinformation is derailing renewable energy projects across the United States

 Hoen of the Lawrence Berkeley National Laboratory says the perception of the community engagement process regarding renewables has real implications — even on human health.
 He gives the example of shadow flicker, the moving shadows from turbines, which opposition groups often cite when critiquing wind.
 A few states and several counties have regulations limiting shadow flicker on habited structures, commonly to about 30 hours per year, but most do not, and wind opposition groups argue that the strobing shadows can cause agitation, headaches, or even seizures in some individuals.

-Hoen says to date they have not found any evidence of shadow flicker causing seizures, but they have found its relation to annoyance and stress.
+Hoen says to date they have not found any evidence of shadow flicker causing seizures in research they've reviewed, but they have found its relation to annoyance and stress.
 So Hoen's group did a study asking: "As the number of shadow flicker hours decrease, is there less annoyance?
 Are people less bothered by it?"

 "What we found, interestingly, is that the individuals that were annoyed by shadow flicker did not necessarily have a higher level of shadow flicker at their home than those that weren't annoyed," Hoen says.
+Another study found stress symptoms were correlated with how people felt about the fairness of the project's roll-out.
 "And, in fact, what led to that annoyance, it appears, is their perception of the planning process, how they felt like that development got rolled out in their community."

 Given the importance of community engagement in the process of locating wind and solar, Mills says renewable proponents need to be careful that they aren't romanticizing the projects or providing misleading information themselves, for example, by saying that a wind or solar plant will bring lots of jobs to an area.